CLUMBER COMMUNITY EDUCATION

 SCHOOL FACILITIES

-In 1837 a day school was in operation in the Church with Mr Thomas Peel as schoolmaster, a position he held up to 1848.
+In 1837 a day school was in operation in the second Church to be built at Clumber with Mr Thomas Peel as schoolmaster, a position he held up to 1848.
 By November 1837, tenders were called for the erection of a schoolmaster's house next to the Church.
+Thomas Peel was replaced by James Hallier and was paid £30 per annum.
+He was also responsible for the cleaning of the Church and had an allowance of 19/6 for expenses for this task.

 By September 1873, the second Church had been taken down and a new school-room was built.This school was enlarged in 1875 and the Chapel Committee agreed to allow the Albany Farmers' Friend Lodge of the Independent Order of Good Templars to use it for their meetings.